 Offline (“cold”) wallets, on the other hand, store the private key completely offline on paper or hardware devices like a password-protected USB or other encrypted cold storage devices.

 Each type of wallet has its pros and cons.
 While offline wallets keep your assets away from hackers, online or “hot” wallets are more flexible and easier for daily use.
 Thus, it is highly recommended for crypto holders to use both types of wallets, depending on the situation.

 Let’s take a look at the best crypto wallets that you can download and start using right away.

 1. Web: Coinbase

-Coinbase is one of the best crypto wallets for selling, buying and holding cryptocurrencies.
-It is highly secure and super easy to use.
+Coinbase is one of the best crypto wallets for selling, buying, and holding cryptocurrencies.
+It’s highly secure and super easy to use.
 If you’re based in the US, you can connect the wallet to your bank account to buy and sell coins directly, which is a service rarely seen from crypto wallets.

-In addition to Bitcoin, Coinbase currently supports Bitcoin Cash, Ethereum and Litecoin.
-As things stand, more coins are being added to the list.
+In addition to Bitcoin, Coinbase currently supports Bitcoin Cash, Ethereum, and Litecoin.
+More coins are added to the list frequently.

 However, Coinbase is not a top choice for privacy-conscious users.
 In order to get its licenses from the US government, Coinbase has to adhere to KYC regulations on cryptocurrency, therefore users’ identities are stored and may be at risk.